 - After the Mauryan period, most Indians who had upheld Buddhism slipped back into Brahmanized Hinduism.
-Other Indians who did not follow suit became untouchables, like the "broken men" who were the remaining peoples of the broken and defeated tribal groups of ancient India - Ambedkar - "By the end of the first millennium CE, the village brahmin, far from studying the Vedas over twelve years at some distant place, often failed to reach simple literacy.
+Other Indians who did not follow suit became untouchables, like the "broken men" who were the remaining peoples of the broken and defeated tribal groups of ancient India (Ambedkar) - "By the end of the first millennium CE, the village brahmin, far from studying the Vedas over twelve years at some distant place, often failed to reach simple literacy.
 The brahmin never troubled to record and publish the caste laws he defended.
 The basis for a broad, general common law on the principles of equality or like the Roman ius gentium [international law] was lost; crime and sin stood hopelessly confused, while juristic principles were drowned in an amazing mass of religious fable which offers ridiculous justification for any stupid observance.
-This ability to swallow logical contradictions wholesale also left its stamp upon the Indian national character, noticed by modern observers as by the Arabs and Greeks before them." - D.D.
-Kosambi Ancient India: A History of Its Culture and Civilization.
-(Cleveland: Meridian Books, 1969).
+This ability to swallow logical contradictions wholesale also left its stamp upon the Indian national character, noticed by modern observers as by the Arabs and Greeks before them."
+(Kosambi)